openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ## Help & Forums

-If you encounter any problems when setting up Lime for HTML5, please visit the [forums](http://community.openfl.org/c/help) or [Discord](https://discord.gg/tDgq8EE).
+If you encounter any problems when setting up Lime for HTML5, please visit the [community forums](http://community.openfl.org/c/help) or our [Discord server](https://discord.gg/tDgq8EE).